 - 'Newspaper of the Year', North East Press Awards 2004 (Evening Gazette)

 - 'Campaign of the Year', Trinity Mirror Media Awards 2006 (Birmingham Mail)

 - 'Best Regional Newspaper', Plain English Campaign Awards 2009 (Birmingham Mail)

 - 'Newspaper of the Year', Midlands Media Awards 2009 (Sunday Mercury)

-Since 2012, Dyson has also served as a non-executive board member of Waterloo Housing Group.
-Based in the West Midlands, he is married to Ruth and they have three sons, Thomas, Ben and Daniel.
+Since 2012, Dyson has served as a non-executive board member of Waterloo Housing Group, and is also a trustee of the_GAP arts project in Birmingham.
+He's married to Ruth and they have three sons, Thomas, Ben and Daniel.

 Email: firstname.lastname@example.org Call: 0781 8004575 Tweet: @stevedyson